AdrienB-OC/Project-4-Local-Chess-Tournament-Manager/README.md

 ```
 flake8 --format=html --htmldir=flake8_report
 ```
 Open the index.html file (located in the flake8_report directory) in your browser to check the newly generated report.
+flake8 is configured to ignore anything located in the .git and venv folder, check and modify "setup.cfg" if needed.